tetsushijp/AEP-Hands-on-Labs/labs/fsi6/Offer Decisioning Engine/Readme.md

 In this lab you'll use the Offers Decisioning Engine to create 2 offers.
 One for wealth management and one for an auto loan.
 Both of these offers will have representations for an email banner, text email and a mobile text.
 Using profile data from Experience Platform, we will define rules based on customer attributes to present the “best product” offer to a customer across multiple channels.

+## Best Practices
+To minimize any technical issues as you progress through the exercises, please use a current Chrome browser.
+It's also highly recommended to have two monitors to easily access the lab curriculum from one screen while you work through the UI on the other screen.

 ## Use Case
 As a Financial Institution, we've invested heavily in the ability to personalize customer experiences.
 Now, we want to be as contextual and relevant with offers for our customers.